openwms/org.openwms.tms.transportation/src/site/markdown/index.md

 ## Purpose
 **TMS Transportation** allows to create `TransportOrders` in automated warehouses.
-A `TransportOrder` is used to transport pallets, boxes, cartons or other types of `TransportUnits` between warehouse `Locations`.
-Usually more than one `TransportOrder` is created when a customer order is received or when a lorry of goods arrives at the warehouse.
+A `TransportOrder` is used to move `TransportUnits` (e.g. pallets, boxes, cartons) between warehouse `Locations`. `TransportOrder`s are created when a customer order is received or goods enter the warehouse.

 These kinds of `TransportOrders` are meant to be used in automated warehouses only.
 Other concepts with other types of transports, like
 `Movements`, do better apply for manual warehouses (see the Movements Service for manual warehouses).